scray/scray-ledger/chaincode/tools/cc-template/README.md

 The created project can be found at ./target/$CC_NAME Details for deploying this chaincode can be found in the provided README.md of the created project.

-## Convert chaincode to chaincode as external service
+## Convert local chaincode to chaincode as external service
 For details read the Hyperledger Fabric [docs](https://hyperledger-fabric.readthedocs.io/en/release-2.2/cc_service.html)
 Most go chain codes can be converted by passing the chaincode instance to a chaincode server.